epicodus-curriculum/react-full-stack/1a_classwork_react_with_api_three_day_project.md

 **Goals:** Build a React application that makes API calls.
 Follow along with the weekend lessons to make an API call with the `useReducer()` hook, and then a light/dark theme with context.
-Then spend the remaining class sessions building out an API project with your pair or group.
-This project will combine a React front end with an API from your back end language class.
+Then spend the remaining class sessions building out a project with your pair or group.
+This project will utilize your skills with React to consume any API of your choosing.

 ## Warm Up
 ---